Are you one of those adults who answer (or attempt to answer) every single question that a toddler asks?

 - 4 different pop-up animals and an additional 4 drawn images of the same animals

-- Colors of buttons match the background colors of the animals they pop out
+- The colors of buttons match the background colors of the animals they pop out

 - Press flaps to push the animals back down